Research Sources for MG Beta Glucan

 Funds from Nutritional Supply Corporation, Carson City, NV, The Henry Rushing Fund and a matching grant from the State of Nevada Applied Research Initiative supported this work.

-Note: The MG Beta Glucan referenced in the study is produced by a U.S. Patent exclusive to NSC Immunition Products.
+Note: The MG Beta Glucan referenced in the study is produced by protected exclusive process unique to NSC Immunition Products.

 Microparticulate Glucan (MG) as a Vaccine Adjuvant